eli-johnson-04/aad-project/Milestone_2/Algorithm and Analysis 4.md

 ## Analysis
 ### Time Complexity
-To computer the Cost Matrix, the outer loop over i runs n times, the inner loop over j runs from i to n-1 for each i, requiring around n iterations, and the innermost loop over s executes $\Theta(n^1)$ times in the worst case for each (i, j) pair.
+To computer the Cost Matrix, the outer loop over i runs n times, the inner loop over j runs from i to n-1 for each i, requiring around n iterations, and the innermost loop over s executes $\Theta(n)$ times in the worst case for each (i, j) pair.
 This means that the total time complexity for computing the cost matrix is $\Theta(n^3).

 Calculating the minimum cost for every position using the C Matrix requires dynamic programming.
 To fill the M and P arrays, the outer loop over i runs n times, and the inner loop over j runs 0 to i - 1 times.
 Thus, the time complexity for this segment of the code involved in dynamic programming is $\Theta(n^2)).